Quantcast

 The Job Application Process

 Self-promotion may seem narcissistic and pretentious, but it’s vital in the working world.
-Once you’ve targeted potential employers, you’ll have to encapsulate your life in a one-page resume, spotlight your strengths during interviews and shamelessly network to get a job.
+Once you’ve targeted potential employers, you’ll have to engage in the job application process with a one-page resume, spotlight your strengths during interviews and shamelessly network to get a job.
 Use the sites below to research organizations and figure out where you might want to work, and learn how to make yourself stand out from the crowd.

-• A common mistake of those looking for their first jobs is to rely completely on job search engines like Monster and Craigslist.
+- A common mistake of those looking for their first jobs is to rely completely on job sites like Monster and Craigslist.
 Although these are good places to start, don’t underestimate the power of networking.
 Your first job may very well be found through a person you know, not a Web site you visit.

 Starting Your First Job

-Even though your first job probably won’t be your last, you still want to be happy, enjoy ... read more »
+Even though your first job probably won’t be your last, you still want to be ... read more »

 Getting a Job Without a College Degree